 If considered eligible for support and services, a Direct Payment is one way of meeting the needs that have been identified.

-If Direct Payments are to be used, Cornwall Council still has a duty to ensure that the services safeguard and promote the welfare of the child or young person and the Council will arrange for all personal assistants to follow the enhanced Criminal Records Bureau (CRB) checking process.
+If Direct Payments are to be used, Cornwall Council still has a duty to ensure that the services safeguard and promote the welfare of the child or young person and the Council will arrange for all personal assistants to follow the enhanced Disclosure & Barring Service (DBS) checking process.

-If you are the parent/carer of a disabled child and you would like an assessment, please contact 0300 1234 116.
+If you are the parent/carer of a disabled child and you would like an assessment, please contact the Multi Agency Referral Unit (MARU) on 0300 1234 116.

 Direct Payments Forms and Guides